 Atlas Systems: ILLiad

-Ex Libris: Rapido and Alma
+Ex Libris: Rapido

 OCLC: WorldShare ILL and Tipasa

 ReShare has had brief discussions with OCLC regarding the possibility of developing integrations based on the ISO18626 protocol.
-These discussions will begin once both organizations feel their implementations of the protocol have reached a sufficient level of maturity.
+These discussions will resume once both organizations feel their implementations of the protocol have reached a sufficient level of maturity.